 Uncheck Users must enter a user name and password to use this computer and click Apply > OK.

 This brings up a window where you may be asked to enter the password for your account.
 If the account is a local account and does not have any password, just leave it blank.

-See if this helps.
-If it is already checked, uncheck it and see to turn off Windows login screen and automatically log in.
+Check if this helps.
+If it is already checked, uncheck it and see to turn off the Windows login screen and automatically log in.

 4] Disable Fast Startup

 Fast Startup may be interfering, so you may want to disable Fast Startup and see.
 If it does not help, remember to reverse the changes made.

 Maybe some 3rd-party process is interfering.
 Troubleshoot in Clean Boot State and see if you can identify the offender,

 If the above methods fail to yield the desired results, the account that you are trying to sign-in might have got corrupted.
 So, create a new User Account and see, and then transfer your data here.

 Running Startup Repair has been known to help some.
 Run it and see.